polarofficial/polar-ble-sdk/documentation/SdkModeExplained.md

 ***Good to know about SDK Mode in Polar Verity Sense***
 - you may read the capabilities available in SDK from the device with the `requestFullStreamSettings` or `requestFullOfflineRecordingSettings` function in any operation mode.
 - if starting many online streams on high frequency at the same time, it cannot be guaranteed that all the data is sent over the Bluetooth as traffic may get too high
-- when SDK mode is enabled then any existing offline recording or online stream is closed.
-In SDK mode the optical sensor is shut down and it is turned on again if the requested stream needs the optical signal.
+- if the online stream or offline recording is currently running on the device, the SDK Mode cannot be changed.
+Attempting to change the SDK Mode in will result in an "INVALID STATE" error.
 - sample code on how to use SDK mode can seen from [Android](../examples/example-android)  and [iOS](../examples/example-ios) examples

 ***SDK Mode capabilities in Polar Verity Sense***